Laney Amplification: History

 The 1990s found Laney building on their reputation for innovation with such products as the VC line of amps, which were combo units reminiscent of the Vox AC series, but with built in effects and advanced features.
 Their now classic VH100R, as well as the GH50L and GH100L head units were also introduced during this time period, gaining acclaim with such devotees as Paul Gilbert, Andy Timmons, John 5, and Joe Satriani.
 Laney also introduced Tony Iommi’s first signature amplifier, the GH100TI, in 1995.

 Since 2000, Laney has introduced several new products, including the TT series, which combined the sounds of their classic rock heads with modern MIDI integration.
 Also introduced were the NEXUS series bass amplifiers, the retro styled Lionheart range, and the CUB series of lower wattage, economy amplifiers.

 In 2012 Laney introduced the new Tony Iommi signature amplifier series, which includes a 100-watt head, 4x12” cabinet, and a 15-watt 1x12” combo unit.
 They also unveiled their Ironheart series, which caters to metal guitarists.

 In early 2016 Laney Amplification produced several reproductions of its flagship LA100BL amplifier at the request of Tony Iommi and his guitar Tech Mike Clement.
 13 amplifiers were reproduced in honor of Black Sabbath's 13 album.
 These reproduction amplifiers were used on Black Sabbath's "The End" Tour in 2016 for the older songs that were originally recorded using the Laney LA100BL amplifiers.

+On April 13th 2026, it was announced that Lyndon Laney had passed away.